adamboroch/ServiceNowPlugin/README.md

 - Verify the DLL was **unblocked** before deployment.
 - Check the DLL path is correct in platform settings.
 - Ensure all dependencies (`CyberArk.Extensions.*`, `Newtonsoft.Json.dll`) are present.
 - Restart CPM after any change to reload the configuration.
+- Enable Debug mode on the platform level

 ---